Jennifer Meta Robinson, Ph.D

-Jennifer Meta Robinson, Ph.D, is Professor of Practice in Pedagogy in the Department of Anthropology at Indiana University.
+Jennifer Meta Robinson, Ph.D, is Professor of Practice in the Department of Anthropology at Indiana University.
 She teaches beginning and advanced pedagogy courses at the graduate level.
 She also directs Interpersonal Communication and teaches undergraduate courses in food and environment.
 Her research and teaching focus on social structures as built environments that support certain kinds of knowledge, expertise, identity, and action and how those can be re-imagined.

 She writes and speaks widely on teaching and learning in higher education and was the fourth president of the International Society for the Scholarship of Teaching and Learning.
 She co-edits the Indiana University Press book series Scholarship of Teaching and Learning.
 She has worked extensively with the Carnegie Foundation for the Advancement of Teaching since 2003.
 She was funded by the Teagle Foundation to investigate ways interdisciplinary learning communities can prepare graduate students to be reflective teachers.
 She directed Indiana University’s Campus Instructional Consulting office and coordinated its scholarship of teaching and learning initiative 2001-2008, which received a Hesburgh Award in 2003.
 She won an Indiana University Trustees Teaching Award in 2012.